LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   1. Classification (predict label)
   2. Regression (predict values)

+### Bias-Variance Tradeoff
+#### Bias
+- Bias is the difference between our actual and predicted values.
+- Bias is the simple assumptions that our model makes about our data to be able to predict new data.
+- Assumptions made by a model to make a function easier to learn.
+#### Variance
+- Variance is opposite of bias.
+- Variance is variability of model prediction for a given data point or a value that tells us the spread of our data.
+- If you train your data on training data and obtain a very low error, upon changing the data and then training the same.

 ### Overfitting, Underfitting, and the bias-variance tradeoff
 Overfitted is when the model memorizes the noise and fits too closely to the training set.
 Good fit is a model that learns the training dataset and genernalizes well with the old out dataset.
 Underfitting is when it cannot establish the dominant trend within the data; as a result, in training errors and poor performance of the model.

 #### Overfitting:
 Overfitting model is a good model with the training data that fit or at lease with near each observation; however, the model mist the point and random noise is capture inside the model.
 The model have low training error and high CV error, low in-sample error and high out-of-sample error, and high variance.
   1. High Train Accuracy